Pedro-Vital/End-to-end-ML-project-churn-prediction/docs/deployment.md

 - Name: churn-prod-ec2
 - OS: Amazon Linux 2023 (AL2023)
 - Instance type: t3.small
-- Create or Select Key Pair.
-You will later store this key as a GitHub Secret.
+- Create or Select Key Pair (RSA).
+You will later store this key as a GitHub Secret or you can use it to SSH into the EC2 instance.
 - VPC: Default
 - Subnet: Default
 - Auto-assign Public IP: Enable